Kids go free*

 For kids to go free, they must be ‘dependent children’.
 By this we mean your children, stepchildren, foster children, grandchildren, nieces and nephews who meet the following criteria:

-- They must be unmarried
+- be unmarried

-- They mustn’t be in full time employment
+- not be in full-time employment

 Pre-existing medical conditions and high value items aren’t automatically covered by this policy.
 This means if your kids need cover for these, you may need to pay an additional premium.
 To find out if we’re able to offer you cover, you’ll need to apply during the application process.

 Do I need to buy a family travel insurance policy?

 At SCTI, we offer two different cover types: